isomerpages/moe-fengshanpri/_links/For Parents.md

 <p>As a reminder, Parents Gateway is <strong>not available for computers/laptop login browser</strong>,
 rather parents/legal guardian are required to download the app from their mobile Android/iOS device to access Parents Gateway app.</p>
-<h4>Step 1: Singpass Registration and 2FA Setup</h4>
+<h4>Step 1: SingPass Registration and 2FA Setup</h4>
-<p>Singpass is required for onboarding to Parents Gateway (PG).
+<p>SingPass is required for onboarding to Parents Gateway (PG).
 If you have
-not registered for a Singpass or have not set up the 2FA, please visit the Singpass website</p>
+not registered for a SingPass or have not set up the 2FA, please visit the Singpass website</p>
 <p>SingPass requirement for Parents Gateway</p>
 <table style="minWidth: 75px">